 You can access financial assistance through the Hawaii Window Replacement Program by applying for low-interest loans designed to help eligible homeowners install energy-efficient windows.

 These loans offer up to $15,000 with repayment terms up to 10 years, easing your upfront costs.
-Income eligibility aligns with federal poverty guidelines, targeting low- to moderate-income households to guarantee fair access.
+Income eligibility aligns with federal poverty guidelines, targeting low-income adults and households to guarantee fair access, including veterans who may face financial challenges.

 The application process requires working with designated local agencies that review your eligibility and manage the loan.